NATIVITY OF JOHN THE BAPTIST

 Happy the man who fears the Lord,

-who take delight in all his commands.
+who takes delight in all his commands.

 His sons shall be powerful on earth;